Credit Cards Balance Transfer Credit Cards

 • Hard inquiry from new credit card

-The primary reason to do a balance transfer is to help pay off debt and save money.
-But that doesn’t mean a balance transfer is going to help you reach those goals in every situation.
+The primary reason I would recommend making a balance transfer is if you know it will help you pay off debt and save money.
+But that doesn’t mean a balance transfer is going to help you reach those goals in every situation, so I would also make sure you have a comprehensive plan for paying off your debt.

 You have to consider how much the balance transfer fee is going to cost and how much interest you might be able to save.
-Free balance transfer calculators online can help with this.
+I would suggest using a free online balance transfer calculator to help with this.
 If you calculate that the amount of interest you’ll save is higher than the balance transfer fee, a balance transfer is likely worth it.

 What is a cash advance?

-A cash advance is borrowing money, often by withdrawing money from an ATM, against your credit card’s available credit line.
+A cash advance is when you borrow money, often by withdrawing money from an ATM, against your credit card’s available credit line.

 With a credit card, you’re already borrowing money whenever you make a purchase on credit.
 But with a cash advance, you’re turning some of that credit into actual cash.

-The primary reason you might do a cash advance is if you need physical cash in an emergency, like if you can’t withdraw cash from your bank account using a debit card or you can’t use credit to make a purchase.
+The primary reason you might take out a cash advance is if you need physical cash in an emergency, like if you can’t withdraw cash from your bank account using a debit card or you can’t use credit to make a purchase.

-The reason you typically only use cash advances in emergencies is that they have high interest rates (often separate and higher than your credit card interest rate for purchases) that start accruing immediately and can come with fees.
+The reason I would typically only use cash advances in emergencies is that they have high interest rates (often separate and higher than your credit card interest rate for purchases) that start accruing immediately and can come with fees.

 For example, let’s say you take out a cash advance of $1,000 with a 30% cash advance APR and a 5% cash advance fee ($1,000 x 0.05 = $50 cash advance fee).
 That’s a total of $1,050 that could immediately start accruing interest.